david-deboer/myobs/README.md

 satpos  implements the sgp4 orbital tracking code (get ref to where the actual c code came from) and some other modules to look at the data.

-The TLE files are maintained in a repo under ../satpos/tle and may be updated using the script 'updatetle.py'.
+The TLE files are maintained /tle and may be updated using the script 'updatetle.py' while in that directory.
 Note that when updated should git commit -am 'TLE update on YY-MM-DD' so that old ones may be found via git log.

 --satpos--
 Given TLE (from a file, location set in satpos.cfg) it writes a file: